 - Responsibility for choosing developers.
 On one hand, choosing who to hire is beneficial for your company.
 Since you can hand-pick a suitable developer for the task.
 On the other hand, if you lack a technical background or don’t have a CTO who can help you out, then choosing the right developer may be an issue.
 In this case, the outsource development model may be a better choice.

 - Risks of poor planning.
 Being responsible for the management, you are also responsible for the whole planning process.
 Quite often those who have never evaluated and planned a task can’t correctly establish a software development process.

 - All-inclusive: you will get a whole project from scratch.
 A software outsourcing company will fully evaluate your demands, wishes, budget and will make your project idea a reality.

-- No need to take care of choosing developers: a software outsourcing company forms a development team on their own.
+- No need to take care of choosing developers.
+A software outsourcing company forms a development team on its own.
 That being said, if a customer has preferences, they can always influence the team formation.

 - No management headache: you won’t have to take care of the management.
 The agency will do it for you.

-- The agency commits for the result: unlike outstaffing, where a remote developer or a team is focused on finishing the task and giving you the best quality of their work, outsourcing is devoted to the final results.
-This is the reason why outsourcing companies pay so much attention to figuring out the project goals and conducting a discovery phase.
+- The agency commits for the result.
+Unlike outstaffing, where a remote developer or a team is focused on finishing the task.
+And giving you the best quality of their work.
+Outsourcing is devoted to the final results.
+This is the reason why outsourcing companies pay so much attention to figuring out the project goals.
+And also conducting a discovery phase.

-- Limited access to the codebase: the minute you sign an NDA the rights for the code written for your project becomes yours.
-However, during the development phase, you won’t have much access to the code because the software outsourcing company will want to secure it against possible data theft.
+- Limited access to the codebase.
+The minute you sign an NDA, the rights for code of the project become yours.
+However, during the development phase, you won’t have much access to the code.
+Because the software outsourcing company will want to secure it against possible data theft.
 Normally you will be presented with demos of what has been done during a certain timeframe.